grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "You do not want to dive?"
 Hemi asked.

 "Not without main power through the boat."
-Percy said.

 Hemi nodded, and slipped down the to the lower decks to go after the gear he needed.